hoffmangroup/segway/doc/segway.rst

 Summary reports
 ~~~~~~~~~~~~~~~

 The ``jobs.tab`` file contains a tab-delimited file with each job
 Segway dispatched in a different row, reporting on XXXcomp.
+Jobs are
-The exit
+written as they are completed.
+The exit status is useful for
-status is useful for determining whether the job succeeded (status 0)
+determining whether the job succeeded (status 0) or failed (any other
-or failed (any other value, which is sometimes numeric, and sometimes
+value, which is sometimes numeric, and sometimes text, depending on
-text, depending on the clustering system used).
+the clustering system used).
 XXXcomp describe columns

 The ``likelihood.*.tab`` files each track the progression of
 likelihood during a single thread of EM training.
 The file has two